 Since the project launch at the beginning of this year, we’ve brought together:

-50 representatives from the private sector, public services and community activist groups as part of our ‘Movement Makers’ group, launching the project in Parliament
+50 representatives from the private sector, public services and community activists joined our ‘Movement Makers’ steering group

 100 grassroots campaigners for an activist workshop at The Roundhouse, coaching them on how to express and grow their local solutions in partnership with I WEIGH and Change.org

 a new APPG made up of Parliamentary representatives, working on Safe Spaces Now as their focus

 80 women software engineers, designers and leaders in our Hackathon with Beautystack, designing and making ‘tech for good’ solutions to create safer spaces for women, girls and marginalised groups

 300 reports of experiences of safety on London’s streets, which we analysed for our real-time pilot study with Safe and The City to produce insights on what needs to change in urban areas